Hitler Has Only Got One Ball: Analysis

 All known versions of the original verse end with "no balls at all".
 According to Kelley, "in this musical catalogue of testicular disorders, the definitive last entry is always anorchism – the physical signifier of a lack of courage or character."

 Southern Illinois University Edwardsville philosophy professor Greg Littmann writes that the song is an example of political mockery used to build a "fighting spirit".
 Maria Curie-Skłodowska University lecturer Joanna Jabłońska-Hood describes the song as using comedy to attack the masculinity of Nazi leaders, turning them from symbols of strength to objects of pity.
 According to Jabłońska-Hood, the apparent contradiction of high-ranking Nazi leaders being pitied mirrors the juxtaposition of the cheerful, upbeat tune of Colonel Bogey March with the "grim subject" of the lyrics.
 University of Nottingham music professor Mervyn Cooke wrote that the tune "reflects the moods of humour in adversity and pride in the resilience of the underdog".

-In 2025 an international team of geneticists examined a sample of blood removed from cloth cut from the sofa in the fuhrerbunker; it was the furniture on which Adolf Hitler reportedly killed himself in April 1945.
+In 2025, an international team of geneticists examined a sample of blood removed from cloth cut from the sofa in the Führerbunker; it was the furniture on which Adolf Hitler reportedly killed himself in April 1945.
 After confirming it was his blood, using chromosomal DNA from a known relative, researchers found he had Kallmann syndrome.
 A genetic condition that can cause defects in the development of sexual organs at puberty, issues include micropenis and malformed testicles.